rasmuserik/talk-html5-2013/README.md

 TODO

 ## Objectives of this talk

-- HTML5 as a platform
+- HTML5+JavaScript as a platform
 - Tour of the API
+- Opensource languages and infrastructure

+## About Rasmus Erik

+- Developer@DBC, including bugfixing SpiderMonkey and Rhino
-- Tools
+- Freelance Computer Scientist
-- The underlying machine
+- CS/platform viewpoint, not web-developer approach

 # The platform

-- JavaScript - most ubiquious deployable "machinecode"
+- JavaScript - most ubiquitous and easily deployable code target
-- HTML5 - collection of APIs (mainly ui)
+- HTML5 - collection of APIs (mainly ui) that makes it usable
 - Platforms: Browsers, Mobile, Desktop, Server

 ## The Major Engines